Tantalum73/Go-APNS/README.md

 # Go-APNS

-Interface for Apple Push Notification System written in Go using their HTTP2 API.
+Interface for Apples Push Notification System written in Go using their HTTP2 API ☄️

 ## Installation